ITSLeeds/VectorTiles/README.md

 **A text editor**

-We will be editing some files and a simple text editor will be required.
+We will be editing some files, and a simple text editor will be required.

 **A HTML Server**